JuliaReach/dev/README.md

 # Development roadmap and team notes

-- [Tools](https://github.com/JuliaReach/dev/blob/master/Tools.md) -- Documentation of tools that are commonly used and collection of best practices.
+- [Tools](https://github.com/JuliaReach/dev/blob/master/Tools.md) -- Description of the tools that we use and collection of best practices.